 - Loss of consortium (loss of the emotional support and other benefits provided by a spouse)

 The Dram Shop Attorneys at Grossman Law Offices Fight Hard For The Compensation You Deserve

-Grossman Law Offices, based in Dallas, TX, is committed to recovering every penny of compensation on behalf of our clients they deserve.
-Our experienced dram shop attorneys have fought hard for Texas’ personal injury and wrongful death victims for 25 years, and may be able to put our skill and experience to work for you.
+Grossman Law Offices, based in Dallas, TX, is committed to recovering every penny of compensation our clients deserve.
+Our experienced dram shop attorneys have fought hard for Texas' personal injury and wrongful death victims for 25 years, and we're ready to put our skill and experience to work for you.
 For more information regarding the types of damages available in a dram shop claim and a free and confidential consultation based on the facts of your case, give us a call at (855) 326-0000.

 Related Articles for Further Reading: